tobbie/ceros-ski-master/README.md

 * **BugFixes **
   * skier only moves on press of right arrow button It should keep moving
   * skier only moves on press of right arrow button.
 It should keep moving
+  * Changed Implementation to Typescript
+  * Added Dependency injection with typedi framework

 * **Write unit tests:**